ilee9527/linux-monitoing/README.md

 # grafana
 - visualize metrics collected by prometheus from node-exporter
 - import dashboard from community
-- monitoring rules can reference dashboard
+- monitoring rules can reference dashboard design